AriaMinaei/Griddify/docs/manual-install.md

 # Installing Griddify manually

-Some people have been having trouble installing Griddify on Photoshop CC.
-So here is an alternative way to install Griddify on CC which should hopefully work for everyone.
+Some users have been having trouble installing Griddify on Photoshop CC.
+So here is an alternative way to install the panel on CC which should hopefully work for everyone.

 Here goes: